 New Solutions and Channels.
 We have a strong track record of developing new solutions that have high adoption rates with our existing customers.
 We intend to extend our solutions capabilities to new adjacencies and cover new and growing digital channels and devices, including CTV, new mobile apps and other emerging areas of digital ad spend.
 At the end of 2018, we launched our Authentic Brand Suitability solution that allows advertisers to create a centralized set of brand suitability controls that can be automatically deployed across multiple programmatic buying platforms and campaigns.
-Authentic Brand Suitability, which significantly reduces wasted ad spend, generated \$123.3 million and \$84.6 million of revenue in 2022 and 2021, respectively.
-In 2022, we developed and launched several new solutions: (i) Fully On-Screen targeting, which empowers programmatic CTV advertisers to target inventory from sources that have received DV's Fully On-Screen Certification, (ii) the DV Authentic Attention Snapshot, a comprehensive overview of high-level attention measurement made available to all DV advertisers, (iii) sustainability measurement, powered by Scope3, to provide advertisers with a comprehensive campaign-based carbon footprint via DV's analytics platform, DV Pinnacle, and (iv) Post-campaign Brand Safety and Suitability measurement to and carcoss all major platforms and publishers in order to inform future media planning and buying decisions.
+Authentic Brand Suitability, which significantly reduces wasted ad spend, generated \$182.0 million and \$123.3 million of revenue in 2023 and 2022, respectively.
+In 2023, we developed and launched several new solutions: (i) Scibids AI, through our acquisition of Scibids Technology SAS in August 2023, empowers global brands to leverage Demand-Side Platform impression-level data, first-party data, measurement data and cost data in order to build algorithmic models that more effectively drive specific key performance indicators and tangible outcomes while improving operational efficiency and reducing manual lift, (ii) expanded brand safety and suitability measurement capabilities to YouTube Shorts and widened TikTok coverage across key markets in Latin America, Europe, and Asia-Pacific.

 New Geographies.
 Our customer base is predominately U.S.-based today.
 We intend to grow our presence in international markets in order to meet the needs of our existing customers and accelerate new customer acquisition in key geographies outside of North America.
-With offices or commercial operations in 21 locations across 17 countries, our expansion to new geographies has helped us to win the international business of our existing customers and to establish relationships with some of the world's largest international advertisers.
-As of December 31, 2022, 348 of our 902 employees were based outside of the Americas.
+With offices or commercial operations in 30 locations across 24 countries, our expansion to new geographies has helped us to win the international business of our existing customers and to establish relationships with some of the world's largest international advertisers.
+As of December 31, 2023, 453 of our employees were based outside of the Americas.